spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/01-Week/README.md

 First off, welcome and thank you so much for being a part of our program!
 Thanks to instructors/TAs like yourself, we're helping hundreds of students across the world achieve their career goals and their creative dreams.
 You have plenty of time to work with these students, and their progress will astound you.
 Buckle in!
 You're in for a fun ride!

-The main goal of this week is to help students get adjusted to an "average day" of our bootcamp.
+The main goal of this unit is to help students get adjusted to an "average day" of our bootcamp.
 Be sure to encourage students plenty and focus heavily on keeping students engaged.
-This week is crucial in setting the tone for weeks to come.
+This unit is crucial in setting the tone for units to come.

 Also, Make sure to remind students that although CSS is a broad language with many tricks to learn, they will continue to build their CSS knowledge throughout the entire course.